IanAtDazed/ray-streamer/README.md

 ## Potential Enhancements
 ### *Worker* (*SymbolWorker*)
-- In the code example, it simply grabs some intraday stock price data, from a fake streamer, and peforms minimal processing of it directly in the *SymbolWorker* object.
+- In the code example, it simply grabs some intraday stock price data, from a *fake* streamer, and peforms minimal processing of it directly in the *SymbolWorker* object.
-- However, supposing data is coming in for: period price data (OHLCV), Level1, Level2, Time and Sales, News, etc.?
+- However, supposing data is coming in for: OHLCV, Level1, Level2, Time and Sales, News, etc.?
 - In such a case, *SymbolWorker* could be composed of classes to specifically hold each data-type's state and to perform specific processing upon it, e.g.:
 ![SymbolWorker Composite Class Diagram](images/symbol_worker_composite_class.png)